This is the most complete guide to carbs on the internet. It will help you learn everything you need to know to make carbs work FOR you.

 This all makes this mechanism debatable, but not a write-off.

-It still makes sense, and it still might work in situations which I describe in the adjacent yellow notes.
+It still makes sense, and it still might work in situations which I describe later.

 While I was writing this, I had a major debate about this bold claim with a friend of mine.